Kalaiselvi-25/endee/ai-study-assistant/README.md

 # 🧠 AI Study Assistant

-A simple AI-powered web app to store notes and ask questions using a Retrieval-Augmented Generation (RAG) approach.
+An AI-powered web application that enables users to store notes and retrieve answers using a Retrieval-Augmented Generation (RAG) pipeline.

 ---